 - Always specifically log out of your router’s admin interface.
 Doing this gives additional protection against clickjacking and XSS attacks.

 - Do not enable remote management.
 For many, remote management is not needed.
 If this is the case, simply disable the feature.
 Further to this, do not send Syslog, SNMP, or logging data across the internet.

 - Keep firmware up to date.
 A simple restart will enable your router to double check for any updates being provided by the manufacturer.

-- Two factor authorisation (2FA).
+- Two-factor authorisation (2FA).
 If you are considering the use of remote and mobile access, consider the use of 2FA.
-It works as a fail safe if someone was to gain access to your login details.
-Some routers may support 2FA, the choice given to you is a little extra inconvenience vs. increased security.
+It would work as a fail safe if someone was to gain access to your login details.
+Some routers may support 2FA; the choice given to you is a little extra inconvenience vs increased security.
 2FA works by one-time passwords being generated when a login attempt has been made.
 A unique key is then sent to the admins mobile device to confirm that access to the network is legitimate.

-- Only ever use firmware updates and admin tools provided direct from the manufacturer’s official website.
+- Only ever use firmware updates and admin tools provided directly from the manufacturer’s official website.

 Best practice for keeping WiFi secure – Wireless LAN